BioVisualizer/rectifex-global-screener/README.md

 ## Project Status

+The implementation now includes the complete scan catalogue for the screener.
+Momentum, contrarian, squeeze, floor consolidation, golden cross, and the new LTI Compounder strategies are available with deterministic signal generation and scoring.
+Each scan operates on the shared data fetching/caching infrastructure and is covered by unit tests exercising representative scenarios.
-The current milestone covers the initial repository scaffolding together with the market data fetching/caching infrastructure and a comprehensive library of technical indicators (SMA, EMA, RSI, MACD, ATR, Bollinger Bands, Stochastic, ADX, OBV, Keltner Channels, etc.).
-Many UI components are still placeholders that will be fleshed out in subsequent milestones.
+UI components remain placeholders that will be fleshed out in subsequent milestones.

 ## Getting Started